 Hi!
 We’re Robbie and Krista – aka Bear and Poppit – an Aussie bloke and Canadian girl building a crazy but wonderful life on our Australian goat farm, Citadel Kalahari.

 We are located on the beautiful Southern Downs of Queensland, two hours SW of Brisbane.
-Each morning we get up ridiculously early to raise Kalahari goats, Maremma dogs, Muscovy ducks, five ornery geese and a motley crew of chickens.
-It’s a wild life sometimes, but we love it.
+Each morning we get up ridiculously early to raise Kalahari goats, Maremma dogs, Muscovy ducks, ten ornery geese, a dear old turkey, and a motley crew of chickens.
+It’s a wild life sometimes, but we love it. 🙂

 - Goats are excellent lawn mowers and keep the grass around the property short.
 This is brilliant for avoiding the risk of bush fire.

 - We wanted to raise our own healthy meat and goat meat is one of the best.
 It is lean, low in calories, salt and saturated fat, and high in iron, potassium, and B-12.
 This is better than any other traditional meat!
 It feels so good to know we’re eating something that is good for our hearts, blood, and bodies in general.

 - Goats keep snakes away from the house and property because the vibrations of their hooves on the ground send any lurkers fleeing for quieter spots.

 - They’re easy to take care of.
 As long as you’ve got good fencing and good pasture, you’re in business!
 If you plant wormwood and mugwort (which are natural fighters of worms) the goats know instinctively when they need to eat it.
 This will cut down on drenching costs tremendously.
 We only drench 1-2 times a year and our goats are beautifully healthy.

 - Goats are good guard dogs.
 If anyone gets close to them every goat joins the chorus of alarm.